zhafranzainal/green-commit/README.md

 ## Configure the default `GITHUB_TOKEN` permissions

-By default, `GITHUB_TOKEN` only has read access for the contents and packages scopes (the restricted setting).
+By default, `GITHUB_TOKEN` only has `Read repository contents and packages permissions` (the restricted setting).

 1. Under your repository name, click **Settings**.
 2. In the left sidebar, click  **Actions**, then click **General**.
-3. Under "Workflow permissions", enable `read and write access for all scopes` (the permissive setting).
+3. Under "Workflow permissions", enable `Read and write permissions` (the permissive setting).
 4. Click **Save** to apply the settings.

 ## Customize